Automation basics

 There are three different formats you can select from:

-Issue data (Jira format) - The format used by throughout most of Jira Cloud, including Jira Cloud’s Legacy Automation feature.
+Issue data (Jira format) - The format used throughout most of Jira Cloud, including Jira Cloud’s Legacy Automation feature.
 Learn more about the Jira format.

 Issue data (Automation format) - The format used by Jira Cloud automation components.
 Learn more about the automation format.